Six great unknown things about renters insurance

 “Your contents estimates could change over the course of the year, so it’s important to specify any new valuable items and check the nominated value of these on your policy at the mid-term of your policy, rather than simply waiting until the next renewal.

-*This is the QBE Direct Householders product disclosure statement & policy wording (QM6517 and QM6613).
+*This is the QBE Direct Contents Product Disclosure Statement & policy wording (QM8698).